Overview

 Complications

-If not treated, exercise-induced bronchoconstriction can result in:
+If not treated, exercise-induced asthma can result in:

 • Serious or life-threatening breathing difficulties, particularly among people with poorly managed asthma.

-• Lower quality of life because of inability to exercise.
+• Lower quality of life because of not being able to exercise.

 3. Malewska-Kaczmarek K, et al. Adolescent athletes at risk of exercise-induced bronchoconstriction: A result of training or pre-existing asthma?
 International Journal of Environmental Research and Public Health.
 2022; doi:10.3390/ijerph19159119.